Standard library

 of unsafe blocks.

-In a Rust secure development, the implementation of standard comparison traits must respect the invariants described in the documentation.
+In a Rust secure development, the implementation of standard comparison traits MUST respect the invariants described in the documentation.

-In a Rust secure development, the implementation of standard comparison traits should only define methods with no default implementation, so as to reduce the risk of violating the invariants associated with the traits.
+In a Rust secure development, the implementation of standard comparison traits SHOULD only define methods with no default implementation, so as to reduce the risk of violating the invariants associated with the traits.

 There is a Clippy lint to check that PartialEq::ne is not defined in